webdevholland/100-days-of-code/log.md

 **Links:**
 * Course:  [Learn JavaScript: Full-Stack from Scratch](https://www.udemy.com/share/101qIyAkoedF9STQ==/)
-* CodePen #1: [Working with Arrays](https://codepen.io/webdevholland/pen/yLBzpmz?editors=0010) - See instructions in lines 4, 6, 13, 19 in JS editor of Pen to see in action.
+* CodePen #1: [Working with Arrays](https://codepen.io/webdevholland/pen/yLBzpmz?editors=0010) - Istructions in lines 4, 6, 13, 19 in JS editor of Pen to see in action.
-* CodePen #2: [Making decisions in our code](https://codepen.io/webdevholland/pen/ExYwEQK?editors=0010) - See instructions in line 1, ... in JS editor of Pen to see in action.
+* CodePen #2: [Making decisions in our code](https://codepen.io/webdevholland/pen/ExYwEQK?editors=0010) - Instructions in lines 1, 11, 15, 24, 28, 37 in JS editor of Pen to see in action.